-The extrapleural pneumonectomy is a surgery to remove the affected lung in patients with pleural mesothelioma.
+The extrapleural pneumonectomy is a mesothelioma surgery to remove the affected lung in patients with pleural mesothelioma.
 The EPP may extend life expectancy and improve a patientʼs quality of life.
 The extrapleural pneumonectomy (EPP) was the first surgical treatment option that significantly increased survival times for pleural mesothelioma patients.
 This surgery is generally used in early stage patients, but may be used in later stages in special cases.

 The extrapleural pneumonectomy was developed and perfected over a 30 year period by Dr. David Sugarbaker, during his time at Brigham and Women’s Hospital.